+the the extent to which the Communists make direct use of religious movements and messianic sects in Africa is still a matter of dispute.
+A study of this problem and of the outside sources on which such movements rely for finance, might be rewarding.
 As regards Islam, the Soviets have recognised its dogmatic incompatibility with communism and carefully avoid religious topics in their propaganda.
-The torch is left in the hands of Egypt, but many of the sects popular in Africa are so "heretical" that orthodox Sunni Islam has difficulty in appualing to them.
+The torch is left in the hands of Egypt, but many of the sects popular in Africa are so "heretical" that orthodox Sunni Islam has difficulty in appealing to them.

-- (d) Cultural influences - BLIQUE 46.
-Special attention is paid to this field.
+(d) Cultural influences

+- 45. Special attention is paid to this field.
 An Afro-Asian Writers Congress held in Tashkent in October 1958 was not a great success and national divergencies were ill-concealed.
-Others however are likely to follow.
+Others however, are likely to follow.
 Films and books are widely used to influence the intellectual life of Africa.
-The cultural section of the W.F.T.U. takes an active part in this work which Zis designed to improve African understanding of the Soviet Union and to in-Ecrease her reputation among the Africans.
-Sport is also increasingly used Es a means of influencing opinion through the exchange of football teams, etc. - 47.
-It should be noted here that the number of Communists in Africa.

-Is still not large and that mass acceptance of Communist ideology is slight.
+The cultural section of the WFTU takes an active part in this work which is designed to improve African understanding of the Soviet Union and to increase her reputation among the Africans.
+Sport is also increasingly used as a means of influencing opinion through the exchange of football teams, etc. - 46.
+It should be noted here that the number of Communists in Africa is still not large and that mass acceptance of Communist ideology is slight.

-The influence and example of Egypt
+8. The influence and example of Egypt

-48. The influence and example of Egypt are of direct assistance to the - The influence and example of Bgypt are of direct assistance to the poviets in their policy of penetration in Africa.
-Africans have concluded From the example of Egypt that one can oppose the West without disaster and Fork with the Soviet bloc and not be subverted.
-Egypt has persistently advo ted using the USSR as an alternative source of supply and support, in order go liquidate western prerogatives in the area.
-These efforts tie in closely Hith Egypt's efforts to expend its own influence in Africa - particularly n the Sudan and beyond to East Africa.
-Cairo is using Islam as much as it an as a vehicle for its national policies in Africa.
-In Western Africa, Ene strongly religious element of the Moslem population tends to side with The West rather than with Cairo, but in Eastern Africa, which is more withon the range of Egyptian power and where Cairo broadcasts can be heard the Aoslems are more deeply infected by nationalist and anti-western propaganda. any of the younger people in particular are attracted by the dictatorial tructure of Nasser's state and by his successful defiance of the West.
-A trong influence is exerted by African pilgrims who have been to Mecca and ho were there subject to political propagands.
-All this is at present omplementary to Soviet and Communist activity.
+- 47. After the Afro-Asian Peoples' Solidarity Conference at Cairo in December 1957, Egypt, which had until then given assistance primarily to the North African nationalists, and whose subversive efforts had been directed towards Somalia and East Africa, first displayed interest in West Africa south of the Sahara by giving aid to the UPC in the Cameroons.
+During the Conference of Independent States at Acra in April, 1958, Egypt attacked the Western Powers and sought to implicate a number of African states in its own quarrels with the West.
+It has now become a part of Egyptian policy to try to influence African nationalists through the Afro-Asian Solidarity Movement. - 48.
+Even though the Egyptians have recently shown some tendency to take a more independent, i.e. neutralist, position than the Soviet Union, their activities largely complement Communist aims and operations.
+Africans have concluded from the example of Egypt that one can oppose the West without disaster and work with the Soviet bloc and not be subverted.
+Egypt has persistently advocated using the USSR as an alternative source of supply and support, in order to liquidate western prerogatives in the area.
+Cairo is using Islam as much as it can as a vehicle for its national policies in Africa.
+In Western Africa, the strongly religious element of the Moslem population tends to side with the West rather than with Cairo, but in Eastern Africa, which is more within the range of Egyptian power and where Cairo broadcasts can be heard, the Moslems are more deeply infected by nationalist and anti-western propaganda.
+Many of the younger people in particular are attracted by the dictatorial structure of Nasser's state and by his successful defiance of the West.
+A strong influence is exerted by frican pilgrims who have been to Mecca and who were there subject to political propaganda.

-Part III.
-ACTION OF THE WEST
+ACTION OF THE WEST PART III:

-1. General
+General 1.